Frequently Asked Questions

 Do students have to have their own health insurance while in the nursing program?

 Currently, students are required to provide proof of health insurance.
 Students can enroll in individual health coverage.
-More information can be found on the Health Sciences Student Resources page.
+More information can be found here.

 What is the difference between Evening & Weekend program and the Traditional Daytime program?